XeniaJanczyk/Xenia-Janczyk/README.md

 and also know the basics of MySQL, Postman and DevTools.
 What's more, thanks to the automation testing course I know the basics of programming language which is Java, framework Selenium and how to work with Github.

+I created this portfolio to show what I have mastered.
+So welcome and enjoy it 😄